xinwenfu/VChat_GTER_CodeReuse/README.md

 	<img src="Images/I18.png" width=800>

 ## Attack Mitigation Table
-In this section we will discuss the effects a variety of defenses would have on *this specific attack* on the VChat server, specifically we will be discussing their effects on a buffer overflow that directly overwrites a return address and attempts to execute shellcode that has been written to the stack in order to discover a larger section of shellcode that has been placed elsewhere in the program's virtual address space.
+In this section we will discuss the effects a variety of defenses would have on *this specific attack* on the VChat server, specifically we will be discussing their effects on a buffer overflow that directly overwrites a return address and attempts to execute shellcode that has been written to the stack in order to launch a cmd shell and bind it's input and output to a network socket reusing already loaded libraries.
 We will make a note where that these mitigations may be bypassed.

 First we will examine the effects individual defenses have on this exploit, and then we will examine the effects a combination of these defenses would have on the VChat exploit.